 As a project manager, and certainly, in construction, you get to know a little bit about a lot of things.
 You never stop learning.

 What does ‘together we can…’ mean to you?

 When coming up with the name of the business “Tandem Projects’, it did not take long.
 It was clear to us that it was about ‘working together’, whether that is internally at Tandem, with other consultants, or contractors.
 However, most importantly, it is about working with our clients.
 Delivering projects successfully is a team game – the way for this to work best is for everyone to roll up their sleeves and work together.

 When not working where would you be found?

 Carrying out DIY tasks in our family home.
 Being with the family or out running with our dog.

 What was your worst mistake?

-Thinking that somehow I would simply just pass my A Levels by turning up for the exams – I failed the lot!
-It was a tough lesson at the time, but probably been the best thing that’s ever happened for my career.
+Thinking that somehow, I would simply just pass my A-Levels by turning up – I failed the lot!
+It was a tough lesson at the time, but probably been the best thing that’s ever happened in my career.

 What’s your most played music track?